Name of the Test: LSAT

 Format of Result

-Test results will generally be reported within four (4) weeks after the test date and will be available on candidate's registration log-in.
-Score card will be available for download for two months from the date of announcement of results.
+Test results will generally be reported within four (4) weeks after the test date and will be available on the candidate’s registration log-in.
+A score card will be available for download for two months from the date of announcement of results and cannot be requested after that.
 No score card will be sent through e-mail or post.